sparsick/iac-qa-talk/README.md

 # iac-qa-talk
-Slides and sample code from my talk "Infrastructure As Code - Muss man nicht testen, Hauptsache es läuft" on Adesso tech together at 14th July 2022.
+Slides and sample code from my talk "Infrastructure As Code - Muss man nicht testen, Hauptsache es läuft" on Coding Festival at 19th July 2022.

 All code samples are in `samples`.